-We work with clinics, schools, and other organizations across East Tennessee to provide a wide range of quality services to our patients.
+We work with organizations across East Tennessee to provide a wide range of quality services to our patients.
 Click on the images to learn more about each partner.

 Do you have an opportunity to partner with us?
 Give our office a call at 865-212-5570.

 Lions Club of East Tennessee

 The Lions Club has supported St. Mary’s Legacy Clinic patients by providing access to vision care.